Contact Dr Sarah Morris

 Areas of expertise

-2016 - Present: Course Director and Digital Forensics Lead within the Digital Forensics Unit, Centre for Electronic Warfare, Information, and Cyber
+2016 - Present: Head of Group and Course Director within the Digital Forensics Unit, Centre for Electronic Warfare, Information, and Cyber

 2008 - 2012: PhD Student and Teaching Assistant within the Digital Forensics Unit (previously known as the Centre for Forensic Computing).
 PhD Thesis "An Investigation into the Identification, Reconstruction, and Evidential Value of Thumbnail Cache File Fragments in Unallocated Space"

 2006 - 2008: Teaching and Outreach.
 Teaching ICT and Computing to pupils aged 12 - 18.